Who We Are

 Mary D. Wachtel, MSW

-Mary Wachtel is PCSAO’s legislative director.
+Mary Wachtel is PCSAO’s director of public policy.
 Prior to joining PCSAO in August 2014, Mary was director of access and coverage policy at the Health Policy Institute of Ohio.

 Mary coordinated HPIO’s legislative outreach and worked with multiple stakeholders to lead the organization’s work to assure Ohioans have timely access to comprehensive, integrated and appropriate health services.